freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 ..
 TODO Update instructions for Qubes

-The Submission Private Key is held on the airgapped *Secure Viewing Station*, and is not normally accessed by SecureDrop users anywhere but on the *Secure Viewing Station*.
+The Submission Private Key is held on the airgapped Secure Viewing Station, and is not normally accessed by SecureDrop users anywhere but on the Secure Viewing Station.
 Therefore, we recommend rotating the Submission Key under the following
 circumstances:

 - If the user's departure was not amicable
-- If the user is still holding on to any *Secure Viewing Station* USB flash drive or backup
+- If the user is still holding on to any Secure Viewing Station USB flash drive or backup
-- If you have any other reason to believe the Submission Private Key or the entire *Secure Viewing Station* USB flash drive may have been copied or compromised.
+- If you have any other reason to believe the Submission Private Key or the entire Secure Viewing Station USB flash drive may have been copied or compromised.

-You should still keep the old key on the *Secure Viewing Station*, or else you will not be able to decrypt submissions that were sent to you while that key was in effect.
+You should still keep the old key on the Secure Viewing Station, or else you will not be able to decrypt submissions that were sent to you while that key was in effect.

 **You will need:**

-- A *Transfer Device* (LUKS-encrypted USB flash drive)
+- A LUKS-encrypted USB flash drive

-On the *Secure Viewing Station*
+On the Secure Viewing Station
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 TODO remove this section, replace with instructions for key rotation on the SDW laptops

 #.
-From the *Secure Viewing Station* Apps Menu, choose **Accessories ▸
+From the Secure Viewing Station Apps Menu, choose **Accessories ▸
    Kleopatra**, and select the Submission Key from the list of available
    keys.